Topological susceptibility in finite temperature QCD with physical $(u/d, s, c)$ domain-wall quarks: The reweighting method

 \section{The reweighting method}

 In this section, we discuss the reweighting method to correct the systematic error due to the DWF action in the HMC simulation not exactly chiral symmetric, without performing new simulations at all.
 Since the reweighting method deforms the path integral non-locally, in principle it is not guaranteed to give the correct result.
 Moreover, the reweighting method becomes inefficient if the weights have large fluctuations.
 In the following, we discuss the reweighting method for optimal DWF, which can be easily generalized to any DWF.
-At the end of this section, we also discuss the issues of applying the reweighting method to the non-chiral lattice Dirac operators (e.g., Wilson Dirac operator, staggered Dirac operator, etc.).
+At the end of this section, we also discuss the issue of using the clover charge in the Wilson flow to identify the nontrivial configurations in the reweighting method for non-chiral lattice Dirac operators (e.g., Wilson Dirac operator, staggered Dirac operator, etc.).

 Consider a set of gauge configurations $\{ U_i, i=1,\cdots, N \} $ obtained by HMC simulation of lattice QCD with $N_f$ domain-wall quarks, of which the effective 4D Dirac operator is $ D_{N_s}(m_q) $ in (\ref{eq:Dmq_Ns}).
 In the exact chiral symmetry limit, $D_{N_s}(m_q)$ becomes $ D_{\ov}(m_q) $.
 The reweighting method to obtain $ \chi_t $ in the exact chiral symmetry limit amounts to compute